Jake Hughes: 2024–25 season

 Just a few hours after his departure from McLaren, Maserati MSG Racing announced Hughes on a multi-year deal from the 2024–25 season, partnering 2021–22 champion Stoffel Vandoorne.

+Mahindra reserve role (2026)

+Despite being in contention for a drive with Cupra Kiro following a private test a few weeks prior to the Valencia pre-season test, the team ultimately decided to pick Pepe Martí, leaving Hughes without a drive for the 2025–26 season.
+Nevertheless, he signed with Mahindra Racing to be their test and reserve driver for that season.

 Other racing

 In June 2025, Hughes tested a Formula One car for the first time in Barcelona, where he underwent a test programme with McLaren driving the McLaren MCL60.

 Personal life

 Hughes was born in Birmingham, England and is a supporter of Aston Villa FC.

-He was a co-host of the H.Y.M podcast, alongside BMW factory driver Nick Yelloly and Superbike racer Alex Murley, where the three interviewed notable motorsport personalities, such as Seb Morris, Sheldon van der Linde, Jordan King and Dan Ticktum.
+Hughes was a co-host of the H.Y.M podcast, alongside BMW factory driver Nick Yelloly and Superbike racer Alex Murley, where the three interviewed notable motorsport personalities, such as Seb Morris, Sheldon van der Linde, Jordan King and Dan Ticktum.